Call for Papers

 Contributions describing new work in MAST’s key domains and topic areas (see chart below) are invited for presentation during the prestigious sixteenth conference in the internationally renowned MAST (Maritime/Air Systems & Technologies) series between 17–19 June 2019 to be held in Chiba Province, Tokyo, Japan.

-Any Operational and technology-based abstract will be considered within MAST’s broad domains and topic areas.
+Any Operational and technology-based abstract will be considered within MAST’s broad domains and topic areas, particularly those following up on the plenary sessions:

 Your abstract(s) must: